jiahuang/d3-timeline/README.md

 ![Color Timeline](examples/timeline6.png)

-You can also set the color property for a specific time object, in which case the value set in that object will override the
+You can also set the color property for a specific time object:

 ```js
 var testData = [